Bayesian Learning with Wasserstein Barycenters: Numerical experiments

-We borrow here the setting of \cite{alvarez2018wide}, where another useful multidimensional case is defined as follows: Given a fixed distribution $\tilde{m} \in \mathcal{W}_{2,ac}(\mathbb{R}^q)$, referred to as \emph{generator}, the generated scatter-location family is given by where $\mathcal{M}_+^{q\times q}$ is the set of symmetric positive definite matrices of size $q\times q$.
+We follow the setting of \cite{alvarez2018wide}: Given a fixed distribution $\tilde{m} \in \mathcal{W}_{2,ac}(\mathbb{R}^q)$, referred to as \emph{generator}, the associated location-scatter family is given by where $\mathcal{M}_+^{q\times q}$ is the set of symmetric positive definite matrices of size $q\times q$.
 Without loss of generality we can assume that $\tilde{m}$ has zero mean and identity covariance.
-Note that if $\tilde{m}$ is the standard multivariate normal distribution, then $\mathcal{F}(\tilde{m})$ is the multivariate normal distribution family.
+Note that $\mathcal{F}(\tilde{m})$ is the multivariate normal family if $\tilde{m}$ is the standard multivariate normal distribution.